 The two projects were certainly different, but both were emblematic of doing more with less, by focusing on the people in the space.
 We helped both organizations and their real estate teams steward a shift from merely managing their workspaces to cultivating the activity that goes on inside them.
 We studied unique human behaviors and then, through testing and prototyping, moved forward with elements tailored to each organization’s culture and its individuals.
 That process differs from what environments design typically entails.
 But we know that the software of a workspace still has a lot to give us all, in a way that’s complementary to the pressures many organizations are feeling.

 I recently got back in touch with my client at that international bank.
 She told me they’re now adding floor managers—renamed “experience managers”—to their sites across the globe.
 That’s a small thing, but it underscored a more profound change in her role developing the bank’s myriad facilities.
 If before she was a value saver, now she sees the possibilities in being a value creator.
 Rather than working behind the scenes, she is an active player in her organization’s success.
 “It’s not just furniture,” she said.
 “It’s about how employees feel about the way they are spending time.
 Are they in an environment that supports their flow, their work style, and their work type?
 What can we do to make their work easier?
 How can I make them more successful?”

 Those are profound questions for any organization, let alone for the professional field of real estate that is shifting from simply building the walls to enabling the activities that happen inside of them.
 When I think about the future of facilities, I think about all the potential we can unlock by holding the cultural and emotional components of work alongside legacy approaches to productivity and architecture.
 Our challenge—and our interest—is weaving those parts into a greater whole.

-Unless otherwise specified, all statistics come from IDEO’s Creative Difference, a digital tool to assess, guide, and track the development of creative and innovative teams.
+Unless otherwise specified, all statistics came from Creative Difference, a digital tool to assess, guide, and track the development of creative and innovative teams.